 Traveling Exhibit Prospectus

 Illustrating Alaska: Artists Making Children’s Books explores the colorful and intriguing process of illustrating children’s books.
-The exhibit highlights the process of four different Alaskan illustrators: Jim Fowler, Evon Zerbetz, Michaela Goade, and Mitchell Watley.
+The exhibit highlights the jobs of four different Alaskan illustrators: Jim Fowler, Evon Zerbetz, Michaela Goade, and Mitchell Watley.

 Mitch, Jim, Evon and Michaela each have very unique perspectives on creating illustrations for a book.
 Mitch creates his sketches in pencil.
 Then he brings them into the computer and digitally illustrates them.
 Jim also begins with sketches, but he paints his illustrations in acrylic after storyboarding the images.
 Evon does her work in linoleum, after carving the image, she inks and prints her work by hand.
 Michaela sketches, paints in watercolor, and then adds digital finishing touches.
 Each piece is comprised of sketches, drafts and a final work that shows that iterative process.